neuripsInParis/neurips2023paris/index.md

 ## Registration

 Registration are now closed.
 If you have an accepted paper at NeurIPS 2023 you wish to present and haven't had the chance to register, please reach out by email.
-Please do not contact us otherwise to ask for late registration.
+We kindly ask you not to contact us for late registration in other cases.

 ## Schedule